If you want to combine your interest in the environment with business and leadership, sustainability consulting could be for you

 - urban planning.

-Postgraduate courses around energy, sustainability and environment management can also lead into this career.
-Search for postgraduate courses in sustainable development.
+Postgraduate courses around energy, sustainability and environment management may improve your chances.
+Search postgraduate courses in sustainable development.

-Affiliate, graduate or associate membership of the Institute of Environmental Management and Assessment (IEMA) or the Chartered Institute of Building Services Engineers (CIBSE) or an equivalent professional organisation could be beneficial.
+Student or graduate membership of the Institute of Environmental Management and Assessment (IEMA), the Chartered Institution of Building Services Engineers (CIBSE) or an equivalent professional organisation could be beneficial.

 - the ability to balance your commitment to the environment with the need to be corporate and business minded

 - excellent communication skills to rationally explain, explore and discuss environmental issues, as well as to sell your ideas and services

 - persuasive skills to navigate resistance to change and influence people to accept your idea